SlopeDoc/SlopeDoc.github.io/docs/Primitives/Animation.md

 The way animations can be programatically conceived is through updaters.

-All primitive have an updater object that is called at each frame such that each primitive can be time-dependant:
+All primitives have an updater object that is called at each frame such that each primitive can be time-dependant:

 ```cpp
 auto pc = PointCloud::Add(positions);